enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 For more details, please read :doc:`engineapi`.

 .. note:: the scope given here is provided.
-It means it will be presnet for compilation but not at runtime.
+It means it will be present for compilation but not at runtime.
 Indeed, JQM always provides the jqm-api.jar to its payloads without them needing to package it.
 That being said, packaging it (default 'compile' scope) is harmless as it will be ignored at runtime in favour of the engine-provided one.